Metsuryu/Crawler/README.md

 # Crawler
-A snake clone and MEAN stack demonstration
+A snake clone.

+I made the site mainly to demonstrate the technologies of the MEAN stack, the game was made later to give it some purpose.

 You can play the game at http://crawler.cloudno.de/